mirek001/php-test/README.md

 # php-test

-This is a simple PHP application that prints "Hello World!".
+This is a simple PHP application that outputs an HTML page with "Hello World!".

 Run it with: `php index.php`